Ya'akov Hodorov: Football career

 Hodorov started his football career at Maccabi Rishon LeZion at the age of 15.
 After a few years, he moved to local rival Hapoel Rishon LeZion, where he first got national recognition as the team reached the cup final in 1946.
 Shortly afterward he moved to Hapoel Tel Aviv, the club where he stayed for most of his career.
 At Hapoel Tel Aviv he won the Israeli league championship in 1957 and the Israeli state cup in 1960.
 Later he joined Hapoel Ramat Gan and won another league title in 1964, and afterward played at Shimshon Tel Aviv and ended his career with Hapoel Holon, where he also had a short spell as coach.

-He was 5ft 10in (1.78 m) tall and nicknamed "the Bird".
+He was 5 ft 10in (1.78 m) tall and nicknamed "the Bird".

 Hodorov made his debut for the national team in a friendly match against Cyprus in 1949, and for the next decade played in almost all international matches.
 He soon became the hero of the team that struggled against European opponents.
 He reached his peak in the latter half of the 1950s.

 The most memorable match of his career was in 1958 FIFA World Cup qualification against Wales at Cardiff, in which he suffered a broken nose in a collision with Welsh striker John Charles, but continued to play and made dozens of acrobatic saves.

 Other notable matches were against USSR at Ramat Gan Stadium in 1956 Olympic qualification, where he played with a broken finger, and Israel's sensational win over Yugoslavia at Belgrade in 1960 Olympic qualification.

 Hodorov received lucrative offers from several European professional clubs, including Arsenal FC, but he turned them down and chose to play his entire career in the then-amateur Israeli league.